MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 After the installation completes, restart CORPWKSTN to complete the registration of the new PowerShell module.

-In the next step, you will establish trust between PRIV and CORP forests.
+In the next step, you'll establish trust between PRIV and CORP forests.

 > [!div class="step-by-step"]
 > [« Step 3](step-3-prepare-pam-server.md)